A Compact Broadband Purcell Filter for Superconducting Quantum Circuits in a 3D Flip-Chip Architecture: Circuit Design and Methodology

 In practice, the coupling coefficient between filter resonator $i=2$ and its associated readout resonator $j \in \{R1, R2, R3\}$ (or $j \in\{R4, R5, R6\}$ for $i=3$) in~(\ref{eq:m_iR}) is evaluated using the general model of two coupled $\lambda/4$ resonators developed above.
 The coupling coefficient between the two CPW line resonators, $m_{23}$ in Fig.~\ref{fig:model}(b), is also obtained from the same model by taking the limiting case in which the short sections vanish, $l_{s1}=l_{s2}=0$.
 As shown in Fig.~\ref{fig:main}(d), the coupling section starts directly at the short-end of the $\lambda/4$ resonator.
 Note that the effective length of open section is compensated using~(\ref{eq:l_eff}) to account the effect of the self-capacitance of the capacitive patch at open-end.

 To assess the validity and robustness of the model, we benchmark it against Ansys HFSS eigenmode simulations.
 The test structure comprises two coupled $\lambda/4$ resonators with total lengths $l_{t1}=4340\,\mu\text{m}$ and $l_{t2}=4400\,\mu\text{m}$, and a fixed coupled-line spacing $d=10\,\mu\text{m}$.
-In both the analytical model and the simulations, the kinetic inductance is set to zero, $L_l^{k}=0\,\text{nH/m}$.
-We sweep the coupling-section length $\l_c$ over a representative range and evaluate four boundary configurations: general cases with $l_{o,i} \not =0\,\mu\text{m}$ and $l_{s,i} \not =0\,\mu\text{m}$, as well as two limiting cases with $l_{s1}=l_{s2}=0\,\mu\text{m}$ and $l_{o1}=l_{o2}=0\,\mu\text{m}$.
+We sweep the coupling-section length $l_c$ over a representative range and evaluate four boundary configurations: general cases with $l_{o,i} \not =0\,\mu\text{m}$ and $l_{s,i} \not =0\,\mu\text{m}$, as well as two limiting cases with $l_{s1}=l_{s2}=0\,\mu\text{m}$ and $l_{o1}=l_{o2}=0\,\mu\text{m}$.
 For each configuration, we extract the bare and dressed resonance frequencies either from the model or from HFSS eigenmode simulations.
 Because HFSS provides eigenfrequencies rather than coupling coefficients, the simulation traces in Fig.~\ref{fig:Model_vs_sim} are obtained by post-processing those frequencies with~(\ref{eq:m_ij}), using the same definition as in the model to ensure a consistent comparison.
 As shown in Fig.~\ref{fig:Model_vs_sim}, the value closely tracks the HFSS simulation results across the entire sweep, indicating that the proposed formulation is robust and effective.
 The data also highlight that the coupling strength is governed not only by the coupling-section length $l_c$ but also by the relative position of the coupling-section along the resonators.

 Unlike the coupled-line couplings discussed above, the couplings between the spiral and CPW line resonators, $m_{12}$ and $m_{34}$, are realized by a parallel-plate capacitance placed at their open ends.
 Therefore, the proposed model does not apply.
 In this case the capacitive coupling is governed by the mutual capacitance $C_m$ between the facing patches, which is expressed as